60xpwn/Meoji-Bot/README.md

 • [**Server Backups**](https://github.com/60xpwn/Meoji-Bot/wiki/ServerBackups)
 • [**Logging**](https://github.com/60xpwn/Meoji-Bot/wiki/Logging)

+*Quickly perform tasks for clearing and restoring channels, backing up important channels, categories, and roles, and choose to log all or key events for future referencing.*

 - Ergo, people should understand instantly what your project is about based on your repo